drkrillo/docs/contributor-guides/README.md

-# Development Standards
+# Contributor Guides

-This section contains the development standards and best practices for Decentraland services.
-These standards ensure consistency, quality, and maintainability across all projects.
+This section contains the contributor guides and best practices for Decentraland services.
+These guides ensure consistency, quality, and maintainability across all projects.

 ## Sections